achp-project/cultural-heritage/test-projects/README.md

 # Comparing Resource Models

-Given Arches Resource Models (RM) CIDOC-CRM compliants coming from different projects, the aim is to identify which are the commons subgraphs.
+Given Arches Resource Models (RM) CIDOC-CRM compliants coming from different projects, the aim is to identify which are the minimal common subgraphs (MCS).

 ## Minimal Subgraph